 The major types are the home equity loan and the home equity line of credit (HELOC).
 The home equity loan provides you with one lump sum of equity to fund your home improvements, while the HELOC provides you with a line of credit that you can tap as you need it for your home improvements.

 Which Loan is Better

 It depends upon your circumstances.
 Getting a construction or home improvement loan allows you to do home improvements but it is on a set schedule and the money is disbursed by the lender as certain milestones are met.

 Also, the construction loan is of a limited duration, with a loan period of three to five years being most common.
 This will increase the amount of your monthly payments.

 But on the up side, your interest rate is usually fixed and you will result in paying less interest over time given the short duration of the loan.

 For doing home improvements, there is little doubt that a home equity loan or home equity line of credit is the most popular.
 A loan based upon your home’s equity provides you with a low interest rate, but it will be a bit higher than your first mortgage interest rate.

 If you choose to get a HELOC loan, you will pay interest only payments for the first five or 10 years of the loan, and then the interest rate will jump as you start to make principle payments as well.
 A home equity loan has a fixed rate.

-Most people who want to fund home improvements choose to tap their home equity with a HELOC or home equity loan.
+Most people who want to fund home improvements choose to tap their home equity with an interest only HELOC or home equity loan with a fixed rate.
 The facts that the interest rate is low and you can pay the loan over 10+ years means that it simply costs you less in monthly payments each month.